InfinityChicken/LemLibOLD/docs/tutorials/2_configuration.md

 |    **Left**       | Reversed              | Forwards              |
 |    **Right**      | Forwards              | Reversed              |

 Now, let's update our configuration.
 If a motor is reversed, it has a negative port.
-If its forwards (not reversed), it has a positive port:
+If it's forwards (not reversed), it has a positive port:

 ```cpp
 pros::MotorGroup left_motors({-1, 2, -3}); // left motors on ports 1 (reversed), 2 (forwards), and 3 (reversed)